-The methods of communication include two way radio's stationed in each program, emails, emergency text messages that can be sent to a phone, audible tones/alerts from sirens inside building, and audio announcements made via automated phone calls (using the emergency notification system).
-The School will post updates during a critical incident on the TCATA web site at: www.tcatathens.edu .
-Critical Incident Guides are posted in each program area and other areas of the school and explains with to do in different emergency situations.
-The Critical Incident Guide contains an evacuation map.
+The methods of communication emails, emergency text messages that can be sent to a phone.
+The School will post updates during a critical incident on the TCATA web site at: www.tcatathens.edu Evacuation Maps are posted in each program area and other areas of the school.